Azure/CCOInsights/docs/wiki/Troubleshooting Guide.md

 ## "Invoked Custom Function" step error

 In scenarios where this error is displayed, validate the PowerBi configurations on "Security" and "Privacy":

-* Security: In the "Data Extensions" section, select the "(Not Recommended) Allow any extension to load without validation or warning"
+Under the File menu, click on the "Options and Settings" button, then chose Options.
+In the dialog, click on Security and select "Allow any extension to load without validation of warning".

+![PowerBISecurityConfigurationDataExtensions][PowerBISecurityConfiguration]

-* Privacy: In the "Privacy Levels" section, select the "Always ignore Privacy Level settings"
+Under the File menu, click on the "Options and Settings" button, then chose Options.
+In the dialog, click on Privacy and select the "Always ignore Privacy Level settings"

 ## Using CCO Insights with Azure subscriptions provided by Visual Studio benefits (MSDN)